rockstor/rockstor-doc/faq.rst

 protocols(NFS, Samba/CIFS, SFTP).
 With the exception of that broad similarity, there are many differences.
 Rockstor runs on Linux kernel and uses BTRFS as the underlying filesystem.
 It makes storage management easy with smart features and a powerful UI.
-It exposes a robust API to be used as a high performance storage backend in Cloud infrastructures.
+It exposes a RESTful API to be used as a high performance storage backend in Cloud infrastructures.
 These are just a few differences.
 Give Rockstor a try and you'll notice the value and differentiation right away.

 Who can download and use Rockstor?
 ----------------------------------

-All Y'all.
-Rockstor is a open source project with the primary goal to ensure that it's freely available for anyone to use and that it provides value and quality to all of it's users.
+Everyone.
+Rockstor is an open source project with the primary goal of ensuring that it's freely available for anyone to use and that it provides value and quality to all of it's users.
 A lot of effort goes into developing Rockstor and we'd love for it to be widely used and distributed.